 We need to leverage AI and automation to effectively drive the cost of housing, utilities (including Internet), clothing, food, healthcare and education down as close to $0 as possible.
 Some are calling this Universal Basic Services.

-This IS possible, perfectly feasible and sustainable long-term (far, far more so than just giving people cash).
+This IS possible, perfectly feasible, and sustainable long-term (far, far more so than just giving people cash).
 In fact, the very technologies that are eliminating jobs can be used to provide these things at a very low cost.

 Healthcare is primed to become insanely cheap, at least for many of the basics, thanks to AI, mobile medical innovations, and telemedicine.
 Eliminating waste in the healthcare industry would also help a ton, as will advances in healthful longevity.